Family Health Insurance

-Select the level of cover to compare and get a quote
+Select the level of health insurance for families you need to compare and get a quote.

-Even with basic family insurance coverage you have a right to expect real benefits for your money.
-In Australia the average health insurance policy costs between $1000 and $5000 per year, with many families at the upper end of that scale.
+Even with basic family insurance coverage, you deserve real value for your money.
+In Australia, the average cost of a health insurance policy for families ranges from $1000 to $5000 per year, with many families falling towards the higher end of that scale.
+So, while you want what’s best for your family's health, you also need to consider your budget.

-Every family is at a different stage with unique needs.
-We’ve covered everything you need to know, no matter where you’re at and what your plans are as you consider your family health insurance quotes.
+Every family is unique, with different stages and specific needs.
+That's why we've covered everything you need to know, no matter where you currently stand or what your plans are, as you navigate through health insurance for families quotes.

 In a few short minutes will quickly show you a range of options from health funds to suit your family.
 Simply mix and match what you need from hospital and / or extras, and then leave out what’s not important.

-Hospital only cover is designed to pay benefits toward the cost of your treatment in hospital.
-There are only 3 levels of hospital cover available to Australians: top, medium, and basic.
+Hospital cover is designed to pay benefits toward the cost of your treatment in hospital.
+There are only 4 levels of hospital cover available to Australians: Gold,Silver, Bronze \ Basic

 This might be an important factor for when you give birth, as you’ll likely be thinking about where you want to have your baby and the care you want immediately after (such as staying in a hotel).